Forex stands for foreign exchange and it is the name given to the currency market/foreign exchange market on which FX traders buy and sell currencies.

 Forex trading is the way you can trade two currencies against one another.
 It’s possible to profit in forex if you buy a currency that strengthens versus another currency.

-How FX trading works
+How foreign exchange trading works

 Forex trading (FX for short) for most people is done using an online forex trading platform like the one offered by FlowBank.
 On this trading platform, there is the choice of many exchange rates to trade.
 Each exchange rate is known as a currency pair or forex pair.